sithmel/Do-androids-dream-of-electric-duck/README.md

 ####  Who is the android?
 <!-- .slide: data-background="./imgs/andy-kelly-402111-unsplash.jpg" -->
 Note:
-Androids development is now so advanced that the latest Nexus model is indistinguishable from authentic human beings.
-Some of them feature memory implants and are not aware of being synthetic humanoids.
+Androids development is now so advanced that the latest Nexus model is indistinguishable from an authentic human being.
+Some of the androids feature memory implants and are not aware of being synthetic humanoids.
 ---
 #### Voight-Kampff empathy test
 <!-- .slide: data-background="./imgs/motah-725471-unsplash.jpg" -->